 - Form 1095-B, Health Coverage: This is an information document that insurance carriers and government agencies use to report health insurance coverage.
 Employees working for small employers will receive Forms 1095-B from the insurance carrier or their employer.

 - Form 1095-C, Employer-Provided Health Insurance Offer and Coverage: This form reports health insurance coverage that large employers (generally, those with 50 or more employees) offer to employees and their families.
 For self-insured large employers, this document also reports whether the employee accepted coverage.
 For large employers that aren’t self-insured, the insurance carrier will issue the employee a Form 1095-B reporting coverage for the year.

 When taxpayers receive more than one type of Form 1095

-Here, we’ll take a look at some common situations when taxpayers receive more than one type of Form 1095, but thought they had only one plan during the year.
+Here, we’ll look at some common situations when taxpayers receive more than one type of Form 1095 but thought they had only one plan during the year.
 These situations may appear contradictory at first, but there’s usually a legitimate reason for the multiple forms.

 Form 1095-A and -B: Marketplace coverage overlapping with Medicaid coverage

 People who aren’t eligible for Medicaid often enroll in marketplace health insurance plans.
 If they later become eligible for Medicaid, the Medicaid benefits may be retroactive.
 The state Medicaid office will send an eligibility letter detailing whether the Medicaid coverage is retroactive.

 In that case, the individuals may have overlapping coverage for some months, and they’ll receive multiple Forms 1095.
 Form 1095-A will report their marketplace coverage, and Form 1095-B will report the Medicaid coverage.
 Individuals in this scenario are still eligible for the PTC until the first day of the first calendar month after the Medicaid approval.

 Form 1095-A and -C: Marketplace coverage with employer-offered coverage